-Do you have what it takes to become a travel guide? it can take you all over the world, but you'll need buckets of passion, endless knowledge and a big dose of patience too...
+Do you have what it takes to become a travel guide?
+It can take you all over the world, but you'll need buckets of passion, endless knowledge and a big dose of patience...

 Let’s get this straight: it is a ‘proper job’.
 Sure, you’ll lose your fear of Monday mornings.
 And yes, your ‘office’ may be a Kenyan national park, a Himalayan valley or a large area of Amazon jungle.
 Your friends will think you get paid to go on holiday again and again – a kind of Groundhog Holiday, if you will.

 A lot of travel, of course.
-And you’ll find that leading gives your travel a new depth – when you are working alongside them, locals see you as an equal, not as a customer.
+You’ll find that leading gives your travel a new depth – when you're working alongside locals, they'll see you as an equal, not as a customer.
 What other job would let you build a deep friendship with a Vietnamese waitress or a Berber muleteer?
 Ask most leaders what they most like about the job and the answer won’t have anything to do with travel.
 You'll learn a lot about yourself, developing your interpersonal and leadership skills in ordinary and extraordinary situations.
 It's also a job with real autonomy – your boss may be 12,000 miles away!

 “In my gap year I worked abroad teaching English, then after uni as a diving instructor.
 I saw an advert for a tour leader in Wanderlust (honest) and applied for the job, expecting to do it for a short while.
 I ended up doing it full time for five years.